Denmark Job Interview Tips

 Copies of diplomas, letters of reference and testimonials are usually required for public sector positions only.
 An extra CV can be handy too because you will never get a second chance to make a first impression!

-Remember, how you dress is the one of the most important factors in not being hired.
+Remember, how you dress is the one of the most important factors in being hired for available jobs.
 So, check the Denmark dress code

 Punctuality is essential in Denmark, so arrive at least 10 minutes before a job interview and turn off your cellphone.
 If no one is available to introduce you with a friendly face, shake each person's hand, introduce yourself and exchange business cards.
 Use last names and appropriate titles when addressing someone.
 Do not sit until invited.